Prime-Holding/widget_toolkit/doc/edit-address.md

 exception to a RxFieldException.
 `validator` is a service validator class, which provides methods with validation implementation for the input values of the city and address input values.
-`countryCustomIcon` receives a custom icon for the country widget.
-To use a custom icon, the `editCountryFieldType` should be of type EditFieldType.custom.
-`cityCustomIcon` receives a custom icon for the city button.
-To use a custom icon, the `editCityFieldType` should be of type EditFieldType.custom.
-`addressCustomIcon` receives a custom icon for the city button.
-To use a custom icon, the `editAddressFieldType` should be of type EditFieldType.custom.
 `configuration` is a configuration for the edit address bottom sheet.
 `editAddressService` received an extension class of `EditAddressService` with implementation of the logic for the main edit contact address save button logic.